-Ernest Hemingway, born on this day in 1899, adored the Spanish way of life, particularly in Madrid, the city to which he returned again and again to drink, write and immerse himself in the culture of the bullfight.
+Ernest Hemingway, born on 21st July, 1899, adored the Spanish way of life, particularly Madrid’s, the city to which he returned again and again to drink, write and immerse himself in the culture of the bullfight.

 Hemingway at a bullfight in Pamplona.
 Photo: AFP

 One of the most iconic writers in American literature would set several of his novels and short stories in Spain and return to the country dozens of times from the 1920s, throughout the 1930s when he covered the Civil War, up to his final visit in 1960.

 But where did Hemingway visit when he came to his beloved Spain?
 The Local gives you a rundown of some of his favourite haunts.

 Stepping through the revolving door of this cocktail bar, on Madrid’s Gran Vía, is like stepping back into a bygone era, when Hemingway would socialize with other journalists in the city, or when the likes of Frank Sinatra and Ava Gardener would sip on martinis in one of Chicote’s booths.
 The bar features in Hemingway’s short story, The Denunciation.

 Cervecería Alemana (Plaza Santa Ana 6, Madrid)